 Description of Duties and Responsibilities:

 Bachelor degree with (1) year of experience; -OR- Associate degree with three (3) years of experience; -OR- five (5) years of experience.
 Experience must be in residence hall administration, which includes counseling and advising.
 Ability to live in a residence hall/apartment.

 Master degree in College Student Affairs, Higher Ed Administration, or related area and zero to two (0-2) years of residence life or equivalent functional area.
 Previous experience working in university housing and residence life as a graduate or professional staff member.
 Previous experience working in apartment style residential communities.

 Application Review & Interview Timeline:

 July 1, 2019 Start Date Anticipated Interview Timeline:

-- On-campus interviews begin Late March until position filled
+- On-campus interviews begin late March until positions are filled